Application Process & Prerequisites

 Yes.
 Required prerequisite coursework may be completed at any regionally accredited college or university.

 Is college coursework from 20 years ago still acceptable?

-Yes and no. Coursework in the humanities, social sciences, art, and communications may be acceptable.
-Coursework in natural science and statistics should be completed within the last seven years.
+Yes and no. Coursework in natural sciences should be completed within the last seven years.
 All coursework will be evaluated for transfer prior to admission.

 What is the difference between semester hours and quarter hours?

 There are two 15-week semesters or three 10-week quarters in an academic year.
 To convert your quarter hours to semester hours follow this equation: Quarter Hours / 1.5 = Semester Hours.
 (Example: 3 Quarter Hours / 1.5 = 2 Semester Hours) Please note that hours, credits, and units are typically all the same thing.

 How do I apply for the dental hygiene program?

 Application packets are mailed to all inquiries when they become available each fall.
 If you are not currently on our mailing list you can submit an online inquiry form.

 How many applications do you receive each year?